itsmarkodowd/CodeWars-Challanges/Javascript Challanges - Easy/Challange 046 - reversed-words/README.md

 # My Answer

 ```
-function reverseWords(str){
-  return str.split(' ').reverse().join(' '); // reverse those words
-}
+- See .js file
 ```

 # Comments & Hurdles

-* Combined the 3 functions - split, reverse, join
+- Combined the 3 functions - split, reverse, join
-* It split each word into array, reversed then joined all together into string
+- It split each word into array, reversed then joined all together into string
-* Favourite was same as mine
+- Favourite was same as mine

 # Favourite Answer (By Others)

 ```
 function reverseWords(str){
   return str.split(' ').reverse().join(' ');